vackosar/keras-punctuator/README.md

 ## Inspirational Project

-Punctuator 2 from Ottokar Tilk at: https://github.com/ottokart/punctuator2
+Punctuator 2 by Ottokar Tilk at: https://github.com/ottokart/punctuator2

 > A bidirectional recurrent neural network model with attention mechanism for restoring missing inter-word punctuation in unsegmented text.